osercinoglu/grinn-ismb-2025/README.md

 1. **Tool Testing & Validation**: Test gRINN with diverse protein systems and simulation datasets
 2. **Bug Identification & Fixes**: Identify and resolve issues encountered during real-world usage
 3. **Tutorial Development**: Create tutorials for different use cases
-4. **Feature Enhancement**: Implement new features based on community feedback and needs
-5. **Performance Optimization**: Improve computational efficiency and scalability

 ## 🏗️ How to Contribute